assen-totin/cdn/README.md

 If defined, the `cdn_matrix_upld` configuration parameter must be a colon-delimited list of 4 actions, each either `allow` or `deny`.
 They will be applied in the given order to the following cases:

-- Authorisation request with authorisation value yielded non-empty response without `status` field; default is `allow`.
+- Authorisation value is present and the authorisation request yielded non-empty response (without a `status` field); default is `allow`.
-- Authorisation request with authorisation value yielded empty response; default is `allow`.
+- Authorisation value is present and the authorisation request yielded empty response; default is `allow`.
-- Authorisation request without authorisation value yielded non-empty response without `status` field; default is `deny`.
+- Authorisation value is missing and the authorisation request yielded non-empty response (without a `status` field); default is `deny`.
-- Authorisation request without authorisation value yielded empty response; default is `deny`.
+- Authorisation value is missing and the authorisation request yielded empty response; default is `deny`.

 ### Download

 If defined, the `cdn_matrix_dnld` configuration parameter must be a colon-delimited list of 4 actions, each either `allow` or `deny`.
 They will be applied in the given order to the following cases:

-- Authorisation request with authorisation value yielded non-empty response without `status` field; default is `allow`.
+- Authorisation value is present and the authorisation request yielded non-empty response (without a `status` field); default is `allow`.
-- Authorisation request with authorisation value yielded empty response; default is `deny`.
+- Authorisation value is present and the authorisation request yielded empty response; default is `deny`.
-- Authorisation request without authorisation value yielded non-empty response without `status` field; default is `deny`.
+- Authorisation value is missing and the authorisation request yielded non-empty response (without a `status` field); default is `deny`.
-- Authorisation request without authorisation value yielded empty response; default is `deny`.
+- Authorisation value is missing and the authorisation request yielded empty response; default is `deny`.

 ### Deletion

 If defined, the `cdn_matrix_del` configuration parameter must be a colon-delimited list of 4 actions, each either `allow` or `deny`.
 They will be applied in the given order to the following cases:

-- Authorisation request with authorisation value yielded non-empty response without `status` field; default is `allow`.
+- Authorisation value is present and the authorisation request yielded non-empty response (without a `status` field); default is `allow`.
-- Authorisation request with authorisation value yielded empty response; default is `deny`.
+- Authorisation value is present and the authorisation request yielded empty response; default is `deny`.
-- Authorisation request without authorisation value yielded non-empty response without `status` field; default is `deny`.
+- Authorisation value is missing and the authorisation request yielded non-empty response (without a `status` field); default is `deny`.
-- Authorisation request without authorisation value yielded empty response; default is `deny`.
+- Authorisation value is missing and the authorisation request yielded empty response; default is `deny`.

 ## Authorisation by JWT

-In this case the authorisation token is a JWT, which is extracted and validated to obtain the authorisation value.
+The authorisation token is a JWT, which is extracted and validated to obtain the authorisation value.
+This is the recommended method.

 To use this method, set the configuration option `cdn_auth_type` to `jwt`.

-Also, set the JWT signature verification key in configuration option `cdn_jwt_key`; you may also set the full path to the file that has the key instead.
+Also, set the JWT signature verification key in configuration option `cdn_jwt_key`: if using a symmetric key, set in directly in the configuration; if using a public key, enter the path to its file.
+The CDN will not use fully-encrypted JWT.

 Finally, specify the JWT payload field to use for authorisation in configuration option `cdn_jwt_field`.

 The JWT must have a claim named `exp`, containing the Unix timestamp for the expiration time of the token.

-For JWT you'll need the JWT decoding library: https://github.com/benmcollins/libjwt
+Expired requests will be denied.

 ## Authorisation by session ID

-In this case the authorisation token is a session ID, which used as authorisation value.
-As the session ID has no digital signature nor expiration time, its validity should be verified by the authorisation body; this means authorisation by session ID is only useful with transparent authorisation.
+The authorisation token is a session ID, which used as authorisation value.
+This method is not recommended.

 To use this method, set the configuration option `cdn_auth_type` to `session`.

+As the session ID has neither a digital signature nor expiration time, its validity should be verified by the authorisation body; this means authorisation by session ID is only useful (security-wise) with transparent authorisation (see next).

 ## Transparent authorisation

-This method allows you to send some extra info to the authorisation body.
-This extra info may be:
+This method sends extra information to the authorisation body, which may be:

 - All HTTP headers, if configuration option `cdn_all_headers` is set to `yes`.
 - All cookies, if configuration option `cdn_all_cookies` is set to `yes`.